tomlokhorst/Promissum/README.md

   }
   .trap { e in

-    // Either an Alamofire error or a CoreData error occured self.errorLabel.text = e.localizedDescription
+    // Either an Alamofire error or a LocalCache error occured self.errorLabel.text = e.localizedDescription
     self.errorView.alpha = 1
   }